ruby-on-wheels/ruby-on-wheels.github.io/_posts/2022-06-12-repairing-the-cabin.md

 ![New wood in the front of the cabin](/assets/images/IMG_4295_2.jpg)

-After adhering the new wood I sanded everything to make sure the surface was smooth and even.
+After adhering the new wood, I sanded everything to make sure the surface was smooth and even.

 ![Sanded wood in the front of the cabin](/assets/images/IMG_4298.jpg)